 Thousand pillar temple is the main attraction of Hanumakonda, its shape looks like a star.
-There are three shrines present that are dedicate to Lord Shiva, Vishnu and Surya.
-Thousand pillar temple is built on a 1-meter high platform on the slopes of Hanumakonda hill.
+There are three shrines present that are dedicated to Lord Shiva, Vishnu and Surya.
+Thousand pillar temple is on a 1-meter high platform on the slopes of Hanumakonda hill.
 It has a great monolithic statue of Nandi.
-Nandi was made of black basalt with a polished finish.
+Nandi is the form of black basalt with a polish finishing.
 There are many small shrines of lingams around the garden.
-The temple is popular for its splendidly carve pillars, detailed sculptures and screens.
-The three shrines inside the temple are known as Trikuntalayam.
+The temple is popular for its splendidly carve pillars, detailing sculptures and screens.
+The three shrines inside the temple, collectively name as Trikuntalayam.

 The significance of the Temple:

-It takes 3 hrs from Hyderabad to reach Thousand pillar temple in Warangal. the capital of Andhra Pradesh in 11th and 12th century.
+It takes 3 hrs from Hyderabad to reach Thousand pillar temple in Warangal. the capital of Andhra Pradesh in the 11th and 12th century.
 It was a beautiful city with scintillating lakes, spectacular wildlife and beautiful temples.
-Kakatiyas ruler it for more than 200 years, the architecture was beautifully carve by them.
+Kakatiyas ruler it for more than 200 years, with the beautiful architecture carvings by them.

-Thousand pillar temple became the most popular temple that was build by king Rudra Dev in 1163 AD.
+Thousand pillar temple is the most popular temple that was built by king Rudra Dev in 1163 AD.
 All the pillar are beautifully carving with represents the Chalukyan architecture.
-The thousand pillar is dedicat to three lords Shiva, Vishnu and Surya.
-The huge statue of Nandi is place at the entrance.
-Beautifully carving rock elephants are place at the entrance on either side of the temple.
+This thousand pillar dedicates to three lords Shiva, Vishnu and Surya.
+The huge statue of Nandi is at the entrance.
+Beautifully carving rock elephants is at the entrance on either side of the temple.

 Best time to visit Thousand Pillar Temple:

 Thousand pillar temple is a great example representing Kakatiyan architecture.
-Splendidly carved pillars, amazing icons, rock-cut elephants and perforated screens all together are worth watching.
+Splendidly cravings on pillars, amazing icons, rock-cut elephants and perforates screens all together are worth watching.
 October to March is the best time to visit the thousand pillar temple.